markean/retel/README.md

 This repository accompanies the research paper titled ‘Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference,’ available on [arXiv](https://arxiv.org/abs/2312.17015).
-The `retel-paper` folder contains code and additional resources related to the paper.
-This work was supported by the U.S. National Science Foundation under Grants
+The `retel-paper/` folder contains code and outputs from the paper.
+This work was supported by the U.S. National Science Foundation under Grants No. [SES-1921523](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1921523) and [DMS-2015552](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2015552).
-No. [SES-1921523](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1921523)
-and
-[DMS-2015552](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2015552).